 Your company can claim back the interest costs of car leasing agreements.
 However, if you lease a car with CO2 emissions of 50g/km or more, there is a 15% flat rate disallowance on the tax-deductible amount.

 If you take out a loan to buy a company car, only the interest payments are allowable business expenses.
-The tax treatment of the car itself is dealt with via a system of capital allowances – which will reduce the company’s tax bill.
+The tax treatment of the car itself is handled through a system of capital allowances, which will reduce the company’s tax bill.

 Your finances must be in the company name

 Importantly, as a limited company owner, you must have a separate bank account for your business.
-The company is a separate legal entity to its directors and shareholders.
+The company is a separate legal entity from its directors and shareholders.

 All business bank accounts must be in the company name.
 Take a look at our banking comparison table if you feel you are paying too much with your current supplier.